Eugenenoble2005/ngx-status-pages/README.md

 <h1>Get started</h1>
 <h3>Overview:</h3>

 <p>Ngx-status-pages allows you to quickly create http error pages for angular projects for http errors like 404,401,500,e.t.c quickly and easily.
-All you need to do is install and import the module.
+All you need to do is install and import the module.</p>

 <h3>Installation</h>
 <p>You may install the package locally through </p>